 In order to abuse or exploit another person without being discovered, groomers persuade victims to keep secrets.
 To build trust they share private information, and swear their prey to secrecy.
 (In my case, SW encouraged me to lie about how we met, which later had repercussions – I too had lied, leaving me feeling deceitful.)

 If grooming tactics include charm, overt attention, flattery, charm, gifts, creation of a secret, private World, SW was a class act – although, on reflection, the gifts were a bit thin on the ground.
-(He had bought previous girlfriends Jimmy Choos.
-I insist on paying my way – foolishly – and my choice was for apartments rather than flash hotels – I feel somewhat defrauded!)
-Joking aside, SW was one of the most charming, outwardly gentlemanly, disarming men I’ve ever met – at least the fake one was.
+He had bought previous girlfriends Jimmy Choos.
+I insist on paying my way – foolishly? – and my choice for our times away was for apartments rather than flash hotels – I feel somewhat defrauded!
+Joking aside, SW was one of the most charming, outwardly gentlemanly, disarming men I’ve ever met – at least the fake him was.

 I was love bombed and loved up.
 He said I was beautiful.
 I was gorgeous.
 I was clever.
 I was funny.
 I was a loving parent.
 He was going to back me, help me, support me with my children.
 (He says that to many of his victims, with children.
 We shared a set of moral values.
 I wanted to believe it.
 He was my dream come true, my perfectly imperfect match.